Are you trying to decide if virtual staging for your real estate business is for you?

 It’s a well known fact that over 90% of home buyers search online for their next home, which is the beginning of the sales funnel for a real estate agent:

-- Buyer searches for homes online
+- A prospective home buyer searches for homes online

 - Buyer writes an offer on a property

 But a strong, comprehensive digital marketing strategy will undoubtedly stand out and help you start winning more listings.

-As such, for spaces which are overly cluttered, where the furniture is really dated or the space is just downright poorly decorated, virtual staging can save the day.
+As such, for spaces that are overly cluttered and where the furniture is dated, or the space is downright poorly decorated, virtual staging can save the day.

-Most virtual staging companies, including PhotoUp, offer real estate photo editing services that include major object removal.
+In addition, most virtual staging companies, including PhotoUp, offer real estate photo editing services that include major object removal.

 While you need to take care not to remove any permanent fixtures in a home while marketing, US real estate law does allow for agents to edit photos.

 But what rooms are most important to stage?
-So glad you asked…

 Which Rooms Should Be Virtually Staged?